rumca-js/RSS-Link-Database/2018/bookmarks_EN_entries.md

  - [https://www.youtube.com/watch?v=SrsCEbi5N7Y](https://www.youtube.com/watch?v=SrsCEbi5N7Y)
  - date published: 2018-10-13 13:51:29+00:00
  - user: rumpel
- - tags: ['dead internet', 'gołe search', 'algorithms', 'duckduckgo']
+ - tags: ['dead internet', 'gołe search', 'algorithms', 'duckduckgo', 'search engines']

 ## The Agricultural Revolution Has Been A Disaster for the Human Race.
  - [https://notrelated.xyz/audio/s01/S01E05_-_The_Agricultural_Revolution_Has_Been_a_Disaster_for_the_Human_Race.mp3](https://notrelated.xyz/audio/s01/S01E05_-_The_Agricultural_Revolution_Has_Been_a_Disaster_for_the_Human_Race.mp3)